alan-turing-institute/DTBase/dtbase/models/README.md

 ## BaseModel

 The `BaseModel` class has all the general purpose tools for interacting with the backend (and TODO: Azure Functions).
 It inherits from `BaseService`.
-For a custom models, the user should create their own custom DataModelClass inheriting from the `BaseModel` class.
+For a custom models, the user should create their own custom Model Class inheriting from the `BaseModel` class.
 For example:

 ```
-class CustomDataModel(BaseModel):
+class CustomModel(BaseModel):
     """
-    Custom class inheriting from the BaseModel class for interacting with the OpenWeatherData API.
+    Custom model inheriting from the BaseModel class.
     """

     def __init__(self) -> None: